hakbot/hakbot-origin-controller/README.md

 Deploying Standalone
 -------------------

-The easiest way to get Hakbot Origin Controller setup is to automatically create and deploy a standalone executable application.
+The easiest way to get Hakbot Origin Controller setup is to automatically create and deploy an executable WAR.

 ```shell
 mvn clean package -P embedded-jetty